 Simple?
 I Must Be Kidding Myself

 Being a meditator and a very selective user of Eastern philosophies, I ran into those words of wisdom long time before that final victory over my smoking addiction: "To be effective - it has to be simple".
 I was using it in other aspects of my mindset and it worked like a charm, removing the fuss and complicating from my life in more than one way.

 As I was brainstorming over anything that I had not tried already, this very unlikely solution dawned on me.
 "Simple", and "quitting smoking" just didn't go together without sounding as a joke.
-And yet, at the end with my wits I started exploring the crazy idea having nothing to lose.
+And yet, at the end with my wits I started exploring the crazy idea while having nothing to lose.

-What if I and so many others sharing the same slowly sinking boat make a bigger deal of the whole thing that it deserves?
-After all, humans tend to do exactly that, and a big issue always calls for something "outlandishly complicated" in order to look promising.
+What if I am making a bigger deal of the whole thing that it deserves?
+After all, humans tend to do exactly that, and a big issue always calls for something "outlandishly complicated" in order to look doable.

 For the life in me I can't remember now how my mind computed that idea that the very word "quitting" was hiding The Solution.

 Fixation on "Not-Doing"

 Quitting meant "not doing" and it had a lots of fear attached to it - that was my first realization, and I knew it intuitively - that's what had to be addressed.
 "Not doing my smoking" suddenly felt crazy, like being fixated on some other things that I would normally "not do"---like not robbing a bank, not raping someone... you know what I mean?

 It was so wrong, and no wonder quitting looked so impossible.
 There was also that crazy popular advertising about hardships of quitting, like: "Quitting tobacco is as hard as quitting heroin", along with all those living examples who seemed to be proving it correct.

 No Negations in the Nature

 Something else from my personal life-philosophy came to provide the answer to all that - my strong conviction that life means "doing", and there is no such a thing as a negation in the nature, including our own, meaning that "not doing" doesn't exist.